Harding University: Noteworthy buildings

 The Dean L.C.
 Sears House, named for the first dean of Harding University, was a historic house registered in the National Register of Historic Places.
 Also on the registry is Pattie Cobb Hall.

 The Reynolds Center was created through and named for philanthropist Donald W. Reynolds.

 Satellite campuses and campuses abroad

 The university maintains satellite campuses in Arkansas, one in North Little Rock and a second in Rogers.

 Harding maintains permanent campuses in Florence and Athens.
-Study abroad semester programs are also provided in Brisbane, London, Paris, Arequipe (Chile), and Kalomo (Zambia).
+Study abroad semester programs are also provided in Brisbane, London, Paris, Arequipa (Peru), and Kalomo (Zambia).

 Academics

 Organization

 Structurally, the university comprises nine separate colleges: the College of Allied Health, the College of Arts & Humanities, the College of Bible & Ministry, the Paul R. Carter College of Business Administration, the Cannon-Clary College of Education, the Carr College of Nursing, the College of Pharmacy, the College of Sciences, and the Honors College.
 Each college then has its own subdivisions of departments or other sections.
 The university also has a School of Theology in Memphis.
 Between these nine colleges, the university provides ninety-seven majors, ten undergraduate degrees, fourteen pre-professional programs, and twenty-one graduate and professional degrees.